carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ### Add an armature

 Now add an armature to the center of the vehicle, ensure the object is properly centered, the root of the armature bone should be set at the origin.
-Switch to edit mode and rotate the arumature 90 around the x axis.
+Switch to edit mode and rotate the armature 90 around the x axis.

 ![armature_init](img/tuto_content_authoring_vehicles/armature_init.png)

 Now select the armature and add 4 more bones.
 Each of these bones needs to be located such that the root of the bone coincides with the centre of the each wheel.
 This can be achieved by locating the 3D cursor at the center of each wheel in edit mode.
 Select one of the wheels in object mode, select a vertex, press A to select all vertices then `Shift+S` and select `Cursor to selected`.
 This will locate the cursor in the center of the wheel.
 Then, in object mode, select the armature, switch to edit mode, select a bone and choose `Selection to cursor`.
 Your bone will now coincide with the wheel.
 Rotate each bone such that it lines up with the base of the armature.

-For each wheel, it is recommended to name the bone accoring to the wheel it needs to be coupled to, this will help in identification later when you need to assign vertex groups to each bone.
+For each wheel, it is recommended to name the bone according to the wheel it needs to be coupled to, this will help in identification later when you need to assign vertex groups to each bone.

 ![armature_full](img/tuto_content_authoring_vehicles/full_armature_blender.png)